Skip to main content

 hor-z.png

-From online shopping and banking to business investments and remote working, these days much of our day to day lives are conducted online.
-This means that huge amounts of our personal, private and important information is stored in digital form, and yet many people aren’t aware of the best practices involved when it comes to protecting this private information.
+From online shopping to web banking, e-learning, and remote working, much of our day to day lives these days are conducted online.
+This means that huge amounts of our personal, private, and sensitive data is stored in digital form.
+And yet, many people still aren’t aware of the best practices for protecting all this private information that's available in digital form.

-It is almost unavoidable that you will buy goods and services online and share your personal information with many websites that seem trustworthy.
-Sadly, this information isn’t always safe and cybercriminals can access our data without authorization and use it for malicious purposes.
+Today, it is almost unavoidable that you will buy goods and services online at some point and share your personal information with various websites that seem trustworthy.
+Sadly, this information isn’t always safe and cybercriminals can access the data without authorization and use it for nefarious and malicious purposes.

-Having your personal data and sensitive information stolen can be a devastating experience that can sometimes take years to rectify and correct.
+It is critically important these days to have both convenient and secure data channels for us to safely navigate our increasingly digital lifestyles.
+Having your personal data and sensitive information stolen can be a devastating experience that can take years to rectify and correct.
 So, protecting your data and keeping it safe and secure should be a top priority.

 protecting_your_data_and_keeping_it_safe_and_secure.png

-Here are some key ways you can keep your online data and information safe and avoid the risk of being hacked, your identity stollen, and falling victim to other cyber-crimes:
+Here are some key tips and best practices to keep your online data and information safe and secure and avoid data breaches, being hacked, identity theft, and other cyber-crimes:

 1. Avoid clicking on suspicious email links and attachments